 - It covers six months – from 1 April 2015 to 30 September 2015.

 - It only covers “opinion” columns and editorials.
 It does not cover news stories.
 It is designed to shed light on what the newspaper or journalist/columnist thinks – rather than what the story is.
 Of course it is influenced by the stories of the moment.

 - Data is collated from the NZ Herald and Stuff websites every morning, checking the main pages, news pages, politics pages and opinion pages.
 It is possible some columns and editorials have been missed if they were not on the websites until later in a day.
 However if seen on subsequent days they are added to the table.

-- Where a journalist or columnist has done fewer than three columns that reference the Government or political parties, they are not included in the five month summary below, but they may be included in summaries over longer time periods.
+- Where a journalist or columnist has done fewer than three columns that reference the Government or political parties, they are not included in the six month summary below, but they may be included in summaries over longer time periods.